-The preferred pension plan design is defined contribution3.
+The preferred pension plan design is defined contribution2.
 If the operating environment requires the establishment of a defined benefit pension plan under mandatory collective agreement provisions, law or other regulations, such a plan may be established.
 The defined benefit level should in such cases be limited to the mandatory level.

-The pension premiums or allowance for pension shall amount to not more than 40 per cent of the member's pensionable salary, which may include a capped level of the variable pay to the extent required by mandatory collective agreement provisions.
+The pension premiums or allowance for pension shall amount to not more than 40 per cent of the member's pensionable salary, which may include variable pay to the extent required by mandatory collective agreement provisions.